Year

 A discount for using the tunnel will be available to low-income residents in the boroughs of Greenwich, Newham and Tower Hamlets as well as support for small local businesses.

-How the Silvertown Tunnel is being built
+How the Silvertown Tunnel was built

 The site in Newham was the launching point for the TBM, where the machine started to dig out the southbound tunnel.
 To do so, the river wall had to be strengthened, which also improved flood defences.